You met someone online. The conversations are great. You share interests. You laugh together. You start to feel a real connection.

 You do not need to be a tech expert to verify someone online.
 Here are simple tools anyone can use.

 These tools give you answers without confrontation.
 You do not have to accuse anyone.
 You just check quietly and make your own decision.
+The FBI notes that online romance fraud often begins exactly this way — with someone who seems perfectly real until you start asking the right questions.

 Here are specific questions you can ask to verify someone's identity.